openshift/enhancements/oauth-proxy/oauth-proxy-proxy.md

 ## Alternatives

 1. Using the internal service DNS name.
-The .well-known endpoint is public and conformant to a standard RFC.
+The .well-known endpoint is public and conformant to a [RFC 8414](https://tools.ietf.org/html/rfc8414).
  It can only include a single URL, which means it must be public so that external clients like `oc`, the webconsole, and anything else can successfully use it.
 Using an internal service name would also preclude the kube-apiserver from ever using an external oauth provider like keycloak.